 Refer to the CPU manual for the CRT port's pinout information.

 Ethernet Port

-Some PowerStation CPU cards have an Ethernet RJ-45 port.
-Use this port to connect the PowerStation to a Local Area Network.
-This port is software compatible with NE-1000 and NE-2000 protocols and supports all major network operating systems.
-Refer to the CPU manual for information about configuring I/O addresses and interrupts.
+The PowerStation has an Ethernet RJ-45 port that allows you to connect the PowerStation to a Local Area Network.
+This port is software compatible with the NE-2000 protocol and supports all major network operating systems.